$260,991Average Value$108Average Price per Sq Ft4Homes For Sale

 Attending Muncie City Schools and Ball State University

-West View Elementary School serves the families of Westwood Historic District.
+West View Elementary School supports young learners near Westwood Historic District.

-Muncie Central High School encourages students from Westwood Historic District
+Muncie Central High School offers strong academic and athletic programs near Westwood Historic District.

 1/2